Stukent, Inc. Privacy Policy

 DESCRIPTION OF SERVICES

-We provide access to electronic courseware and simulations for a variety of subjects for educators, teachers and students in many situations, including schools and corporate settings, including the related software tools through which such courseware can be accessed.
+We provide access to electronic courseware, simulations, and certifications for a variety of subjects for educators, teachers and students.
 In this Privacy Policy, all tools and services made available in connection with our platform, including our website, web applications, tools, and any other services that we provide directly to you, whether now known or developed later, are included in the term “Services.

 LAWFUL BASIS FOR PROCESSING